Mercy rule: College football

 Earlier in 2016, the game between Texas State and Arkansas saw the fourth quarter shortened to 10 minutes when severe thunderstorms were approaching Donald W. Reynolds Razorback Stadium.
 Arkansas led 42–3 at the end of the third quarter, and the final period was scoreless.
 A similar scenario took place in 2017 in the game between TCU and Kansas, where the coaches agreed to a running clock for the final 12:49 of the game due to severe thunderstorms approaching Amon G. Carter Stadium.

 In a 2013 game, Old Dominion University (ODU) was losing to the University of North Carolina (UNC) 80–20 when ODU coach Bobby Wilder asked for the fourth quarter to be shortened by five minutes, which UNC coach Larry Fedora agreed to.
 Fedora also directed his quarterback to take a knee on fourth and goal with 1:53 remaining to not run up the score.

 In a 1988 game, Kansas Jayhawks coach Glen Mason asked if a running clock could be used after his team trailed 49–0 at halftime to the Auburn Tigers.
 Auburn coach Pat Dye and the officials agreed, and Auburn ended up a 56–7 winner.

+In 2015, another shortened game occurred when the Boston College Eagles dominated the Howard Bison 62–0 by halftime.
+The coaches agreed to remove five minutes from each quarter of the second half of the game.

 Despite the NCAA Football Rules Committee's subsequent ruling (A.R.
 3-2-2-I) that a "running clock" is not permitted, a continuous clock was used September 5, 2013, beginning in the fourth quarter when the Georgia Tech Yellow Jackets had a 63–0 lead against the Elon Phoenix.
 That was at the request of Elon coach Jason Swepson and agreed upon by Georgia Tech coach Paul Johnson.
 Georgia Tech won the game 70–0.

 However, in the Mississippi Association of Community and Junior Colleges, a running clock is allowed if the team is ahead by 38 points or more.
 This rule, unique only to the MACJC, was instituted in 2013.

 Soccer

 International Blind Sports Federation rules require that any time during a game in which one team has scored ten more goals than the other team that game is deemed completed.

-In U.S. high school soccer, most states use a mercy rule that ends the game if one team is ahead by 10 or more goals at any point from halftime onward.
+In U.S. high school soccer, most states use a mercy rule that ends the game if one team is ahead by ten or more goals at any point from halftime onward, effectively turning it into The Soccer Tournament in that an Elam ending type target score of one team being ahead by ten goals is set.
+Once the lead is up to ten goals, the game ends.
 Youth soccer leagues use variations on the rule.